passthefist/python_workspace/Readme.md

 the file in your editor and run it in the terminal that you've attached to your Python workspace with `python 1_hello_world.py`.
 This example shows one of the most basic programs.
 Each of the other examples are meant to build on each other, so after each one try going back to the game program and see what new parts you can start to understand.
-Don't expect to be able to understand the whole program, just little parts at a time.
+You'll be going back and forth between the examples and the game program as you go, using the examples as clues to solving the puzzle.
+Don't expect to be able to understand the whole program all at once, just little parts at a time.
 Eventually, start trying understand how the parts work together and how the program works as a whole.

-Remember to think of this as a puzzle to solve, and that getting stuck is part of the process.
-It's a lot to learn all at once, so work on one bit at a time and keep track of questions, where you're getting stuck, and any notes in general.
+Remember that getting stuck is part of the process.
+It's a lot to learn, so focus on one bit at a time and keep track of questions, where you're getting stuck, and any notes in general.

 ### Starting an Interactive Python Session ###